Most of us cringe on hearing the word ‘millennial’.

 - Educate your workforce: It helps to implement a system in your company, sharing the vision and mission behind every process.
-For instance, when your workforce sees you utilizing the first hour of the day creating a sprint for yourself religiously, they will follow in your footsteps and start working towards accomplishing similar goals every day.
+For instance, if your workforce sees you utilizing the first hour of the day creating a sprint for yourself religiously.
+They will follow in your footsteps and start working towards accomplishing similar goals every day.

 - Set up a feedback mechanism: When companies start to scale, it becomes challenging to keep up with all your resources.
 But with time tracking, you get an overview of how different teams are performing and identify members who aren’t able to give their best.
 This further enables you to give them contextual feedback to improve their productivity.

-- Offer flexibility: Shared shifts, calendar and team announcements keep everyone on the same page.
-This helps them plan their schedules and vacations better, keeping in mind the goal they are to achieve within a period.
+- Offer flexibility: Shared shifts, calendars, and team announcements keep everyone on the same page.
+This helps them plan their schedules and vacations better.
+And keep in mind the goal they are to achieve within a period.

-- Ensure millennial growth: While time tracking helps you make your workforce more efficient, it is also a great way to focus on their growth.
-It will help you understand their strengths and weaknesses based on what they end up spending time on the most or what they get stuck at during a spring.
+- Ensure millennial growth: Time tracking helps you make your workforce more efficient.
+But it is also a great way to focus on their growth.
+It will help you understand their strengths and weaknesses based on what they end up spending time on the most.
+Or what they get stuck at during a spring.
 Enabling them to do better with a custom workflow or an additional course, ensures their growth.
 And companies that are successful, grow with their teams.